rocket-pool/old.docs.rocketpool.net/src/guides/node/vps/providers.md

-# :cloud: Selecting a Hosting Provider
+# Selecting a Hosting Provider

 If you've arrived at this section, then you would like to run a Rocket Pool node but can't set one up locally at your home; you require a **virtual private server (VPS)** hosted on the cloud.
 There are several different services available that can provide such a machine, and they come in two different flavors: VPS providers and public cloud providers.